Ortham/variety/flatpak-resources/README.md

     - Might be a Wayland issue?
 - Login screen support doesn't seem to do anything
     - Might be an issue specific to GNOME 3?

+## Other notes

+- I've used `io.github.varietywalls.variety` as the app ID, but maybe it should be `com.peterlevi.Variety`?
+[Verifying the app on Flathub](https://docs.flathub.org/docs/for-app-authors/verification/#im-publishing-an-app-on-flathub-how-do-i-get-it-verified) is easier using the GitHub ID than the website ID.
+- The AppData XML file probably needs changes before it'll pass [Flathub validation](https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines/), I haven't checked.
+- There are a couple of TODOs in the manifest file.